spkcspider/spkcspider/README.md

 * Persistence: Allow referrer to save data (used and activated by persistent features)
 * WebConfig: Allow remote websites and servers to save config data on your server (requires Persistence)
+* TmpConfig: Allow remote websites and servers to save config data on your server, attached to temporary tokens (means: they are gone after a while)

 # internal API

+## Structure

+### spider:
+For spiders and contents

+* spkcspider.apps.spider: store User Components, common base, WARNING: has spider_base namespace to not break existing apps
+* spkcspider.apps.spider_accounts: user implementation suitable for the spiders.
+You can supply your own user model instead.
+* spkcspider.apps.spider_filets: File and Text Content types
+* spkcspider.apps.spider_keys: Public keys and anchors
+* spkcspider.apps.spider_tags: verified information tags
+* spkcspider.apps.spider_webcfg: WebConfig Feature
+* spkcspider: contains spkcspider url detection and wsgi handler

+### verifier:
+Base reference implementation of a verifier.

+spkcspider.apps.verifier: verifier base utils WARNING: has spider_verifier namespace to not break existing apps

 ## info field syntax